aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/seriescollection/_index.md

 ### getCategoryData() {#getCategoryData--}

+<b>@deprecated.</b> Please use the 'categoryData' property instead.
 Gets or sets the range of category Axis values.
 It can be a range of cells (such as, "d1:e10"), or a sequence of values (such as,"{2,6,8,10}").

 ```javascript
 getCategoryData() : string;